What do we know about debugging? Most of us know it’s painful, stressful and takes up too much of our time when we just want to build things.

 The most inefficient part of traditional debugging stems from working forward from the point of the crash/error.
 This way of working is slow and results in the need to repeatedly restart the program with different breakpoint locations.

 But what if you could simply and easily time travel backward?

 UDB delivers an entirely different workflow from normal traditional debugging.
 With UDB, developers can simplify troubleshooting by deterministically recording and replaying a program’s behavior.
 UDB gives developers the ability to time travel backward (and forward) in the code execution to the origin of the failure without repetitive guesswork, restarts and stops.

-Time Travel Debugging is a game changer!The ability to do time travel - i.e. stepping freely both forward and backward through program execution - drastically reduces the amount of time invested in troubleshooting your code.
+Time travel debugging is a game changer!The ability to do time travel - i.e. stepping freely both forward and backward through program execution - drastically reduces the amount of time invested in troubleshooting your code.
 It's a no brainer!
-Time Travel Debugging (TTD) is also commonly known as reverse debugging.
+Time travel debugging is also commonly known as reverse debugging.

 It’s about going backward

 “It’s the economy, stupid” is a phrase coined by Bill Clinton’s campaign strategist, James Carville in 1992.
 In political terms, he was pointing out, arguably the most important issue that people cared about that would influence their voting behavior.